DusanTodorovic5/FuzzyApp/README.md

 # FuzzyApp
-This is in progress fuzzy application for android written in kotlin
+This is in progress fuzzy application for android written in dart and java